 Q: I heard there is a death in my county.
 Why does your dashboard not show the death?

 A: Our deepest sympathies are with families and friends who lose loved ones during this outbreak.
-ADPH conducts a complete investigation of any death reported in persons infected with COVID-19 before including this in our official data.
+When a death occurs in a person who tested positive for COVID-19, the record is reviewed by an ADPH physician to determine factors related to deaths and whether the death is attributable to COVID-19.
+This investigation must be completed before any death is included in our official data.
 If the death is determined to be COVID-19-related, our dashboard will show this.

 Q: Will the numbers go down the people with COVID-19 are no longer symptomatic?

 A: Numbers of COVID-19 cases will continue to be counted as cases.
 Our dashboard will always show cumulative totals.

 Q: Will ADPH report the number of recovered cases?